The Bankrate promise

 Alabama follows a “fault” system regarding financial responsibility for injuries, vehicle damage and any other losses stemming from a car accident.
 That means whoever is found at fault is responsible for compensating anyone who suffered harm or damage as a result.
 Alabama car insurance laws state that drivers must have current insurance and the proof of insurance must be carried on them while driving.
 To avoid out-of-pocket bills, financial ruin and unnecessary stress, every Alabama driver should obtain the Alabama minimum car insurance.

 Car insurance laws in Alabama

-Nearly every state requires a certain amount of insurance coverage for all motorists and Alabama is no different.
+Nearly every state requires a certain amount of insurance coverage for all motorists and Alabama car insurance requirements are no different.
 While there are a number of options when it comes to car insurance in Alabama, the most important thing to know is the mandatory requirements.
 The Alabama minimum car insurance liability limits are commonly stated as 25/50/25.
 This shorthand stands for:

-- $50,000 maximum for all bodily injuries to be paid for any one accident
+- $50,000 for all bodily injuries to be paid for any one accident

 Liability insurance in Alabama